truecharts/website/src/content/docs/clustertool/csi/longhorn.md

       # Overprovisioning might be needed when using volsync
       storageOverProvisioningPercentage: 100000
     persistence:
+      # Set to true to make this your default storageClass
+      defaultClass: false
       # Decrease to 1 for a single-node cluster
       defaultClassReplicaCount: 3
 ```